Panchayati raj in India: History

-The Panchayati Raj system was first adopted by the state of Bihar by the Bihar Panchayat Raj Act of 1947.
-It was a continued legacy of local self government started by Lord Ripon in the British era.
-Later it was implemented by the state of Rajasthan in Nagaur district on 2 October 1959.
-During the 1950s and 60s, other state governments adopted this system as laws were passed to establish panchayats in various states.
+Jawaharlal Nehru inaugurated Panchayati at Nagaur on 2 October 1959.
+The day was selected on the occasion of Mahatma Gandhi's birthday.
+Gandhi wanted Gram Swaraj through Panchayati Raj.
+Rajasthan was the first state to implement it.
+Nehru inaugurated Panchayat Raj in Andhra Pradesh on 11 October 1959 on the occasion of Dussehra.
+The system was gradually established all over India.
+The system was modified in 1992 with the 73rd constitutional amendment.

 The Balwant Rai Mehta Committee, headed by the Member of Parliament Balwantrai Mehta, was a committee appointed by the Government of India in January 1957 to examine the work of the Community Development Programme (1952) and the National Extension Service (1953), to suggest measures to improve their work.
 The committee's recommendation was implemented by NDC in January 1958, and this set the stage for the launching of Panchayati Raj Institutions throughout the country.
 The committee recommended the establishment of the scheme of ‘democratic decentralization’, which finally came to be known as Panchayati Raj.
 This led to the establishment of a three-tier Panchayati Raj system: Gram Panchayat at the village level, Panchayat Samiti at the block level, and Zila Parishad at the district level.

 On 24 April 1993, the Constitutional (73rd amendment) Act of 1992 came into force in India to provide constitutional status to the Panchayati Raj institutions.
 This amendment was extended to Panchayats in the tribal areas of eight states, namely: Andhra Pradesh, Gujarat, Himachal Pradesh, Maharashtra, Madhya Pradesh, Odisha, and Rajasthan beginning on 24 December 1996.
 This amendment contains provisions for the devolution of powers and responsibilities to the panchayats, both for the preparation of economic development plans and social justice, as well as for implementation in relation to 29 subjects listed in the eleventh schedule of the constitution, and the ability to levy and collect appropriate taxes, duties, tolls and fees.
 The Act aims to provide a three-tier system of Panchayati Raj for all states having a population of over two million, to hold Panchayat elections regularly every five years, to provide seats reserved for scheduled castes, scheduled tribes and women, to appoint a State Finance Commission to make recommendations regarding the financial powers of the Panchayats, and to constitute a District Planning Committee.